Why Èze deserves the detour for a palace stay

 Total: 2 550 to 4 300 € for 3 nights, excluding flights.
 Rates rise 30% in July-August, fall 25% in low season (November-March).

-Breakfasts range from 35 to 45 € per person depending on the property, rarely included.
+Breakfasts range 35 to 45 € per person by property, rarely included.
 Chateau Eza offers it in-room, Cap Estel and La Chèvre d'Or charge separately.
-Factor in tips (service included but gesture appreciated): 10-15 € per day for housekeeping, 20-30 € for an especially effective concierge.
+Factor in tips (service included but gesture appreciated): 10-15 € daily for housekeeping, 20-30 € for an especially effective concierge.

 Logistics and practical tips

 Car: essential if planning to explore (Monaco, Menton, hinterland).
-Rental from airport at 40 €/day, free parking at Cap Estel (private), paid in the village (15 €/day at public car park, 200 m from Chateau Eza and La Chèvre d'Or).
+Rental from airport from 40 €/day, free parking at Cap Estel (private), paid in village (15 €/day public car park, 200 m from Chateau Eza and La Chèvre d'Or).
 The Moyenne Corniche is spectacular but twisty, not for uneasy drivers.

-Dress code: the three starred restaurants require smart attire (no shorts, no flip-flops), without mandating jackets.
+Dress code: the three starred restaurants require smart attire (no shorts, no flip-flops), short of jacket mandatory.
 Terraces and pools take resort casual.

 Bookings: for May-June or September-October stays, book 2 to 3 months ahead.
-For July-August, allow 5 to 6 months, especially at Chateau Eza (10 rooms only).
-Starred tables book upon hotel confirmation.
+For July-August, 5 to 6 months, especially Chateau Eza (10 rooms only).
+Starred tables upon hotel confirmation.

-Languages: English spoken everywhere, French naturally, Italian understood.
-Concierges at all three addresses also speak Russian and Mandarin.
+Languages: English spoken everywhere, French of course, Italian understood.
+Concierges at all three speak Russian and Mandarin too.

 Èze remains a niche destination, too steep for families with strollers, too quiet for night owls.
-But for a long weekend focused on gastronomy, views and rest, our three selected palaces deliver exactly what they promise ✨
+But for a long weekend focused on gastronomy, views and repose, the three palaces we have selected deliver exactly what they promise ✨